wyim-pgl/DCBLAST/README.md

 ##Output format (See BLAST manual)
 outfmt=6

+##any other option can be add it this area

 [sge]
 ##Grid job submission commands
 ##please check your job submission scripts
+##Especially Queue name and Threads option will be different depends on your system
 pe=SharedMem 1
 M=your@email
 o=log